jkroepke/helm-secrets/README.md

 #### Summary

-* Values/Secrets data are not a part of chart.
+* Values/Secrets data are not a part of the chart.
 You need to manage your values, public charts contains mostly defaults without secrets - data vs code
-* To use helm-secrets plugin you should build your ```.sops.yaml``` rules to make everythink automatic
+* To use the helm-secrets plugin you should build your ```.sops.yaml``` rules to make everything automatic
 * Use helm secrets <enc|dec|view|edit> to everyday work with you secret yaml files
 * Use version control systems like GIT to work in teams and get history of versions
 * Everyday search keys is simple even with encrypted files or decrypt on-the-fly with git diff config included
-* With example helm_vars you can manage multiple world locations with multiple projects that contains multiple environment
+* With example helm_vars you can manage multiple world locations with multiple projects that contain multiple environments
 * With helm-wrapper you can easily run helm install/upgrade/rollback with secrets files included as ```-f``` option from you helm_vars values dir tree.

-We use vars for Helm Charts from separate directory tree with structure like this:
+We use vars for Helm Charts from separate directory tree with the structure like this:
 ```
 helm_vars/
 ├── .sops.yaml